Updated: Mar 1

 The early setting the scene of the day was typical of ET's jottings in his FNBs - what the previous night had been like, whether a frost or not, sunny or cloudy, the wind direction and strength, bird activity and flora spotting.
 As Edna Longley points out in the notes to Ambition in her annotated poems, the morning was a special time for ET.
 He wrote three poems about early morning aspirations - Ambition, The Glory and Health - and "the gap between aspiration or desire and its realisation, between the speaker's capacity and high possibilities symbolised by early morning, early Spring or both."

-Of the bird life the jackdaws are especially active in the poem - and in his FNBs.
-They were one of his favourite birds.
+The jackdaws, one of ET's favourite birds, are especially active in both the poem and in his notebooks.
 In his prose (eg January sunshine in Heart of England) and his FNBs he mentioned them regularly.
 A poacher in Beautiful Wales is quoted as stating there was "a bit of God" in that bird and speaks of their individuality approvingly.
 From the top of the hangers ET would have had a good view of their flight.
 On 20th September 1913 from his study he saw "high clacking jackdaws" - "clacking" was a favourite description of his for their call, but he described the calls of this gregarious bird in many ways, for instance "clicking", "interrogating & ejaculating"; a cry 'as sharp as stone bouncing on ice" or simply "jackdaws jack".
 On 3rd April 1911 he wrote from his house at the top of the hangers "Jackdaws soaring in bands and clacking - whatever I do or feel or think I am sure to hear a jackdaw laugh".
 For the drafting of Ambition he may have recalled this entry from 21st September 1913 "50 daws clack almost together in a lone volley wh(ich) tails off like crackers until (in a minute) there are but one or two challengers".
 (In this context "daws" probably described both jackdaws and rooks.)

 The woodpecker also featured in a FNB entry for Easter Day 1914.
 It was a glorious clear cloudless morning with "the white frost dazzling from the almost unlookatable (sic) sun in its whiteness in the SE & woodpecker laughs continually."
 As Bronwen, his elder daughter and a budding naturalist (especially good at spotting the early flowers), woke, she said "The woodpecker always has something to laugh at".
 Later in the morning ET noted - "daws!' and their "clear shadow across rd".